tarunb05/tarunb05/README.md

 <h1 align="center">Hello, I'm Tarun B</h1>

-<h3 align="center">Welcome to my GitHub profile!
+<h3 align="left">Welcome to my GitHub profile!
 I'm a first-year B.Tech student at PESU University with a passion for coding and making a difference in the world.</h3>

 - 🎓 Currently pursuing B.Tech at PESU University